kestra-io/docs/content/docs/06.enterprise/apps.md

 ---

-## App Layout
+## App Theme Templates

-Kestra offers multiple layout templates to style your app.
-At the time of writing, the available templates include `SYSTEM`, `LIGHT_MODE`, and `DARK_MODE`.
+Kestra offers multiple templates to style your app.
+At the time of writing, the available templates include `SYSTEM`, `LIGHT`, and `DARK` themes.
+You can choose the theme that best fits your app’s design and branding.

-You can also customize the color and text of buttons available in the form, as well as the text displayed before and after request submission.
+---

+## App Layout Blocks

+Each app is made up of blocks that define the layout and content of the app.
+You can add blocks for markdown text, forms, buttons, logs, inputs, outputs, and more.
+The blocks are displayed in a specific order based on the app’s state (e.g. `START`, `RUNNING`, `SUCCESS`, `FAILURE`, `PAUSE`, `RESTART`).

+By combining different blocks, you can create a custom UI that guides users through the app’s workflow.
+For example, you could start with a markdown block that explains the purpose of the app, followed by a form block for users to enter their data, and a button block to submit the request.
+You can also add blocks to display logs, outputs, and buttons for approving or rejecting paused workflows.

-You can also customize the button colors and text within the form, as well as the messages displayed before and after submission.
+In terms of customization, you can define custom text, color, and style of buttons within the form, as well as the messages displayed before and after submission.

 ---